status-im/nimbus-eth2/docs/the_nimbus_book/src/eth1.md

 It will start its syncing process as soon as the beacon node connects to it.
 Once both are synced, they will continue to work in tandem to validate the latest Ethereum state.

-It is safe to start the beacon node even if the execution client is not yet fully synced and vice versa.
+It is safe to start the beacon node even if the execution client is not yet fully synced, and vice versa.

 ### 3. Pass the URL and JWT secret to Nimbus

-The `--el` option informs the beacon node how to connect to the execution client - both `http://` and `ws://` URLs are supported.
+The `--el` option informs the beacon node how to connect to the execution client — both `http://` and `ws://` URLs are supported.

 !!! info
     By default, the execution client accepts connections on the localhost interface (`127.0.0.1`), with default authenticated RPC port `8551`.